remarcmij/vanilla-starter/docs/ROUTER.md

 2. The router call the Page creation function, in this example for the Foo page.

 3. The Page function returns an object that includes a `pageDidLoad` and a `pageWillUnload` property next to the required `root` property.
-These additional properties should be references to functions inside the Page object.
+These additional properties should be references to functions inside the Page function.

 4. The router insert the DOM subtree from the Page into document's DOM, replacing any previous page.